imehrdadmahdavi/map-reduce-inverted-index/README.md

 #### Submitting the Hadoop job to your cluster

-Go to the “Jobs” section in the left navigation bar of the Dataproc page and click on “Submit job”.
+Go to the 'Jobs' section in the left navigation bar of the Dataproc page and click on 'Submit job'.
 Fill the job parameters as follows:

 * **Cluster**: Select the cluster you created
 * **Job Type:** Hadoop